Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 Client Satisfaction:

-I cannot guarantee your project will be flawless or perfect.
+I cannot guarantee your project will be flawless.
 I will guarantee it will fit the specification you provided and will be built as well as I know how, given the limitations of your budget.
 In the case of an issue arising from the client being unsatisfied with a project before it ships; I will normally bend over backwards to make things right.
 Fortunately this has only been a problem with one client (2/08) where we were not able to resolve our differences, so it could happen.
 I cannot possibly cover all possible issues here, but if a clients aesthetic concerns conflicts with design quality; I will not compromise my standards, even if that client is fine that it would void the warranty.
+I am not going to keep track of which projects went out w/o any warranty.

-A project can be canceled at any time.
+Any project can be canceled at any time before fabrication has started with a 90% refund of the deposit paid.
 I am not looking to hold a client to a contract.
-All but $100 is refundable before I have started physically building your project.
+All but a small 10% reservation fee is refundable before I have started physically building your project.
 The deposit paid will not be refunded after I have begun cutting and bending metal for your project.

 .